Everything You Need to Know About US Visa Appointments

 Rescheduling a US Visa Appointment

 Most US embassies usually have a large number of applicants seeking a chance for visa appointments.
 It is, therefore, highly recommended that you endeavor to keep the appointments on the first scheduled date and time.
-However, if for any reason you will be absolutely unable to appear for your visa appointment on the scheduled date and time, you may reschedule it for another date.
+However, if for any reason you will be absolutely unable to appear for your visa appointment on the scheduled date and time, you may reschedule your us visa appointment for another date.

 How to Reschedule Your Visa Appointment